Programmable photonic waveguide arrays: opportunities and challenges: Device modeling and design

 This modeling method is a widely used approach that assumes a tridiagonal Hamiltonian with real-valued terms.
 The parameters are obtained generally based on a two-waveguide system.
 Although this method is subject to several assumptions, it remains a justified approximation for the static design of devices and serves as a starting point.

 Note that achieving a coupling coefficient of $C_{a,b} = 0$ is not possible with any known optical material or arbitrary control mechanism, such as voltage tuning.
 The only feasible way to achieve $C_{a,b} = 0$ is by physically separating the waveguides, as is done in MZI-based technologies.
-Furthermore, setting $\beta_i = 0$ is not valid, as it would eliminate the mode and prevent light from being guided, and $\beta_i<0$ is also not valid, since the photons only propagate in the forward direction~\cite{lifante2003integrated}.
-The constraint $C_{a,b}\neq0$ adds complexity to the study of controllability and was only recently addressed~\cite{Youssry2024controllability}.
+Furthermore, setting $\beta_i = 0$ is not valid, as it would eliminate the mode and prevent light from being guided, and $\beta_i < 0$ is not considered, as the model assumes forward-only photon propagation~\supercite{lifante2003integrated}.
+The constraint $C_{a,b}\neq0$ adds complexity to the study of controllability and was only recently addressed~\supercite{Youssry2024controllability}.
 Notably, this constraint is absent in solid-state systems, which simplifies the controllability study of those platforms.

-An alternative method is to model a device based on optical supermodes solved using Finite-Difference Time-Domain simulations as shown in~\cite{yang2024fixed}.
+An alternative method is to model a device based on optical supermodes solved using Finite-Difference Time-Domain simulations as shown in~\supercite{yang2024fixed}.
 This also applies to asymmetric modes in waveguide arrays and does not rely on the assumption of a tri-diagonal Hamiltonian.
 It offers a more accurate approximation for static device design, especially in a more compact WA system where waveguides are placed closer together, making higher-order coupling non-negligible.

-A PWA exhibits a control-dependent Hamiltonian $H(\vec{v})$, with tunable control parameters $\vec{v}$, resulting in a control-dependent unitary $U(\vec{v})$ as well.
-While this dependence can be modeled theoretically or through multiphysics simulations, the exact relationship in a real device may vary due to fabrication uncertainties.
+While the dependence of the Hamiltonian on the tunable control parameters can be modeled theoretically or through multiphysics simulations, the exact relationship in a real device may vary due to fabrication uncertainties.
 Therefore, a proper device characterization procedure is essential to accurately determine this dependence, as discussed later.